elmtree-askmo/cloudcannon-app/content/learn/biology/why-are-transport-proteins-necessary-for-the-movement-of-ions-and-polar-molecules-across-the-cell-membrane.md

 url: /learn/biology/questions/why-are-transport-proteins-necessary-for-the-movement-of-ions-and-polar-molecules-across-the-cell-membrane
 score: -1.0
 related_article1:
-    id: 166935
+    id: 166936
-    title: What is the primary role of channels, carriers, and pumps in cellular transport?
+    title: >-
+        How does facilitated diffusion differ from active transport in terms of energy usage?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-role-of-channels-carriers-and-pumps-in-cellular-transport
+    url: /learn/biology/questions/how-does-facilitated-diffusion-differ-from-active-transport-in-terms-of-energy-usage
 related_article2:
-    id: 166942
+    id: 166948
-    title: How do transport proteins facilitate diffusion across the cell membrane?
+    title: >-
+        How does the Na+ - K+ pump utilize energy to maintain ion gradients in cells?
     subject: Biology
-    url: /learn/biology/questions/how-do-transport-proteins-facilitate-diffusion-across-the-cell-membrane
+    url: /learn/biology/questions/how-does-the-na--k-pump-utilize-energy-to-maintain-ion-gradients-in-cells
 related_article3:
-    id: 166935
+    id: 166940
+    title: >-
-    title: What is the primary role of channels, carriers, and pumps in cellular transport?
+        What is the role of the Na+ - K+ pump in active transport?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-role-of-channels-carriers-and-pumps-in-cellular-transport
+    url: /learn/biology/questions/what-is-the-role-of-the-na--k-pump-in-active-transport
 related_article4:
-    id: 166939
+    id: 166938
-    title: How does passive transport differ from active transport in terms of energy requirements?
+    title: >-
+        What is the difference between channel proteins and carrier proteins in terms of their function?
     subject: Biology
-    url: /learn/biology/questions/how-does-passive-transport-differ-from-active-transport-in-terms-of-energy-requirements
+    url: /learn/biology/questions/what-is-the-difference-between-channel-proteins-and-carrier-proteins-in-terms-of-their-function
 related_article5:
-    id: 166949
+    id: 166945
-    title: What is the significance of the hydrophobic barrier of the cell membrane in relation to ion and polar molecule transport?
+    title: >-
+        Why are concentration gradients important for cellular transport processes?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophobic-barrier-of-the-cell-membrane-in-relation-to-ion-and-polar-molecule-transport
+    url: /learn/biology/questions/why-are-concentration-gradients-important-for-cellular-transport-processes
 ---

 &nbsp;